RBVI/ChimeraX/docs/devel/webapp.rst

 ..  vim: set expandtab shiftwidth=4 softtabstop=4:

 ========================
-Chimera2 Web Application
+ChimeraX Web Application
 ========================

 Requirements
 ============

-The typical usage scenario for the Chimera2 web application is that an end user initiates a *session* by visiting a web page from which he can launch *applets* that present him with user interfaces for viewing and analyzing a variety of data.
+The typical usage scenario for the ChimeraX web application is that an end user initiates a *session* by visiting a web page from which he can launch *applets* that present him with user interfaces for viewing and analyzing a variety of data.
 The session information should be *persistent* so that the user may temporarily disconnect (perhaps visiting another web page) and return to continue from the previous state.

-The libraries defined and used by the Chimera2 web applications are described in:
+The libraries defined and used by the ChimeraX web applications are described in:

 .. toctree::